CivicActions/agile-ms/README.md

 ## The Story of our User Interactions (Req 4.3.1+4.4)

 To make this documentation easier to evalue, we have called out specific numbered reqirements from the Vendor Challenge requirements and the USDS playbook in our below narrative.
+Each point and sub-point in requirements **4.3-4.5** is mentioned below.

-###Sprint 0
+###Sprint 0 **(4.4.1)**
-Seeking first to understand what was really needed **([USDS Play #1](https://playbook.cio.gov/#play1))**, we conducted a sprint “zero” during the week prior to our iterative development kickoff.
+Seeking first to understand what was really needed **([USDS Play
+#1](https://playbook.cio.gov/#play1))**, we conducted a sprint “zero” **(4.4.1)**
+during the week prior to our iterative development kickoff.
 In this pre-sprint research and planning phase (**Req.
 4.3.2.1-4**), we built an initial prototype to identify any technical risks and to validate some initial technical assumptions.
 This prototype and all work to follow was in pursuit of the goal that the state of MS team described in the caseworker Q+A session - to provide a way for social workers and parents to find safe and quality daycares in MS without training.

 In parallel, we began conducting some initial policy and contextual research and recruiting our “users.”
 We based our initial research and outreach upon the initial input from the caseworker Q&A session hosted by the state.
 Because our target audiences are parents and social workers (or caseworkers) who work with foster parents, we reached out to individuals in the child welfare field, beginning with members of the Annie E. Casey Foundation’s Casey Strategic Consulting Group (CSCG) and staff at private providers.
 We also reached out to local daycare providers in order to identify parents who might have conducted daycare searches recently.
 Ideally, we were looking for a sampling of users who met a cross-section of criteria (**Req.
 4.3.2.1, 4.3.2.3**):

  - Job: social worker, someone working in a state child welfare agency or private provider or other organization providing child welfare-related services
  - Parent: an adult with children under 6 currently in daycare, or looking for daycare